About the Youth Employment and Training Programme (YETP)

 What services will I receive upon admission?

 Upon admission, you may participate in the pre-employment training courses, workplace attachment training and on-the-job training to enhance your vocational skills and prepare yourselves for landing on the labour market smoothly.
 You will also be provided with personalised career guidance, job search assistance, training and post-employment support by registered social worker in the form of 12 months’ case management services.
-Upon completion of initial screening, trainees aged 15 to 19 who join YETP for the first time are required to participate in core course training.
-Upon attaining at least 80% attendance rate in a core course, trainees may enrol on elective courses on the recommendation of case manager, apply for 1-month workplace attachment training or 6 to 12 months’ on-the-job training vacancies.
+Upon completion of initial screening, trainees aged 15 to 19 who join YETP for the first time may enrol on core course training.
+Trainees may also choose to enrol on 1-month workplace attachment training and not more than two elective courses before attending a core course.
+Upon completion of core course with an attendance rate of 80% or above, trainees are eligible for enrolling on the third elective course and/or 6 to 12 months' on-the-job training.

 Trainees aged 20 to 24 or having joined YETP before may, after initial screening, enrol on elective courses with the assistance of case manager, apply for 1-month workplace attachment training or 6 to 12 months' on-the-job training vacancies.
 On recommendation of their case managers, trainees may also enrol on a core course.